 With small family business roots in Canada and Vermont, twin brothers Cedric and Peter naturally fell into the same in their twenties after working entry-level jobs in the Boston area.
 In 2004, they started Boston Barrel & Tap, a draft beverage service business which is still in operation today.
 Working nights and weekends on top of their day jobs, they eventually started working with a few small breweries in Eastern MA, including Concord Brewery, then based in Lowell, MA and under its third ownership group at the time.
 When an opportunity arose, the brothers became the fourth owners, seizing an opportunity to continue in small business and sustain an established and respected portfolio of recipes, eventually expanding it to include new beers.

 Green Light Disc Golf founders Shaun and Erin LaForce have been on the scene since the mid-2000s, starting at one of the premier courses in the Northeast – Maple Hill.
 After years of playing and developing friendships in the greater disc golf community, they decided to start their own company, looking to balance their love of the sport with work and other responsibilities.
-Through Green Light, the LaForces promote and grow the sport by organizing tournaments and league play and operating a pro shop (soon to have a permanent home at Hole 1 on the Rapscallion course).
+Through Green Light, the LaForces promote and grow the sport by organizing tournaments and league play and operating a pro shop located at Hole 1 on the Rapscallion course.
 Local to Central MA, they connected with Rapscallion to redesign and operate a new 18 hole course on the brewery grounds in 2016.
 Ever present and hands-on, they are constantly working to maintain and improve the course with the help of a loyal and growing group of volunteers.